 Here you’ll meet living crystals, tiny dragons, recycled war machines and millions of clones of a bloke named Horatio.
 It’s a universe teeming with offbeat ideas to enjoy, and then enslave, if you’re that sort of explorer.
 If not, you can play as a bunch of sentient trees and spread olive branches throughout known space.

-Here a quick sell for The Ur-Quan Masters: it's not only free, it's also one of the greatest free games you’ll ever find.
+Here a quick sell for The Ur-Quan Masters: it’s not only free, it’s also one of the best free PC games you’ll ever find.